casa0016-group4/EarthMotion/README.md

 | **Rhino**<br>Conceptual Design and 3D modeling | **Grasshopper**<br>Employed for algorithmic design and simple simulation. | **AutoCAD**<br>Utilized for 2D CAD design and drafting. | **Fusion 360**<br>Precise 3D modeling and dynamic simulation |

 ## 2.2 AR Twin: Digital Twin Development
 EarthMotion's AR Twin component involves the creation of a digital twin model, offering an immersive and informative augmented reality experience.
+System using: IOS

 ### Digital Twin Development
 - **Integration with Blender**: Gauge FBX files are imported into Blender for dial image integration and texture adjustments.